-If we are flying the puppy to you, final payment (including any shipping costs) are due as soon as we provide you with flight health certificate, airway bill number and plane ticket information.
+If we are flying the puppy to you, final payment (including any shipping costs) is due as soon as we provide you airway bill number and plane ticket information.
 That typically happens within 2 to 5 days of us flying the puppy to you.

 The final payments can be made via bank transfer, check, Paypal or credit card ( please be aware there is a 3% finances charge fee if using PayPal or card ( debit or credit card )